Latvian name: History

-In the 20th century, in particular, in the interbellum period of the Latvian national movement and during the Ulmanis authoritarian regime in the late 1930s, when Baltic Germans left Latvia, there was a tendency to change the Germanic names back to their Latvian origins or to adopt Latvian versions.
+In the 20th century, in particular, in the interbellum period of the Latvian national movement and during the Ulmanis authoritarian regime in the late 1930s, when Baltic Germans left Latvia, there was a tendency to Latvianize their Germanic names.
 In one such example Minister of Interior Kornēlijs Veitmanis became Kornēlijs Veidnieks.

+In the 21st century, the Latvian practice of transcribing foreign personal names into Latvian orthography and adding gender-specific endings has been criticized by some families with foreign spouses because the Latvianized spelling of a surname may differ from the original spelling used by the foreign spouse in their identity documents, which reportedly have resulted in difficulties with banking, border crossings, and proving family relationships, particularly when dealing with authorities outside Latvia.

 Name day

 Latvia is among the European countries that celebrate name days (vārda dienas), a celebration almost comparable in importance to that of a birthday.
 Most of them are related to the Saints' days in the Church calendar, but in recent decades new names have been added to the calendar by a special commission.
 Some names and their name days bear a connection with important holidays, for example, arguably one of the most important holidays, summer solstice, referred to as Jāņi starts on June 23 with Līgo diena (name day for females named Līga) and continues through June 24 or Jāņi – name day for males named Jānis.
 Similarly Mārtiņi on November 10 coincides with the name day for males named Mārtiņš, Mārcis and Markuss.